project-meucci/thimm.github.io/docs/Agtech - So What?/The-tricky-business-of-scaling-soil-tech-adam-litle-ceo-sound-agriculture.md

 ---
-title: The Tricky Business of Scaling Soil Tech - Adam Litle, CEO, Sound Agriculture
+title: The Tricky Business Of Scaling Soil Tech Adam Litle Ceo Sound Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-01-12)